BartoszCichecki/LenovoLegionToolkit/README.md

 Lenovo Legion Toolkit is made for Lenovo Legion laptops, and other similar laptops like Ideapad Gaming, LOQ and their Chinese variants.

-Generations 6 (MY2021), 7 (MY2022) and 8 (MY2023) are supported, although some features also work on the 5th generation (MY2020).
+Generations 6 (MY2021), 7 (MY2022), 8 (MY2023) and 9 (MY2024) are supported, although some features also work on the 5th generation (MY2020).
 Issues related to devices older than Gen 6 or that are not Legions are out of scope of this project.

 If you are getting an incompatible message on startup, you can check the *Contribution* section down at the bottom, to see how can you help.
 Keep in mind, that not always I can make all options compatible with all hardware since I do not have access to it.